CodeWithSomesh/Movie-Land/README.md

 #### Note:
-> Built using HTML, CSS, JavaScript & React and Html5
+> Built using HTML, CSS, JavaScript & React
 >
 > Implemented React Props as well as React Hooks such as useState and useEffect
 >